christakakis/christakakis.github.io/index.md

 **CVRP solver:** With the help of VRPy python framework and TSP parser from code (6), best routes for CVRP files are found, as well as their weights.

 ---
+<center>© 2023 Panagiotis Christakakis.
+Powered by Jekyll and the Minimal Theme.</center>